 The female is larger and stronger than the male and has a round ventral section.
-The male is slenderer and has more color.
+The male is more slender and more colorful than the female.

-Once a successful spawn has been achieved remove the parents.
-Eggs will hatch with in 24 - 36 hours with fry becoming free swimming 3 - 4 days later.
-For the first few days feed the fry infusoria type foods until they can feed on microworm or brine shrimp nauplii.
-Fry are light sensitive during the early stages and require it as dark as possible.
-Also see Breeding Freshwater Fish: Characins for a general description and see Fish Food for Fry for information about types of foods for raising the young.
+Once a successful spawn has been achieved, remove the parents.
+Eggs will hatch within 24 to 36 hours, and fry become free-swimming 3 to 4 days later.
+For the first few days, feed the fry infusoria-type foods until they can feed on microworm or brine shrimp nauplii.
+Fry are light sensitive during the early stages and require their environment to be as dark as possible.
+See Breeding Freshwater Fish: Characins for a general description of breeding processes, and see Fish Food for Fry for information about types of foods for raising the young.

 Ease of Breeding: Easy

 The Glowlight Tetra will resist disease as long as it is provided with a stable environment.
-In an unstable tank is unstable it will die off very quickly.
-A good thing about this tetra is that due to their resilience, an outbreak of disease can often be limited to just one or a few fishes if you deal with it at an early stage.
-It is common for all fishes to be infected even before the first warning signs can be noticed.
-The best way to proactively prevent disease is to provide the proper environment and give them a well balanced diet.
-The closer to their natural habitat the less stress the fish will have, making them healthier and happy.
+In an unstable tank, it will die off very quickly.
+A good thing about this tetra is that due to its resilience, an outbreak of disease can often be limited to just one or a few fishes if dealt with at an early stage.
+With other species, it is common for all fishes to be infected before the first warning signs can be noticed.
+The best way to proactively prevent disease is to provide the proper environment and a well-balanced diet.
+The more closely their environment resembles their natural habitat, the less stress these fish will have, making them healthier and happier.
 Stressed fish are more likely to acquire disease.

-As with most fish this tetra can be prone to skin flukes, parasitic infestations (protozoa, worms, etc.), ichthyobodo infection, parasitic infestations (protozoa, worms, etc.), bacterial infections (general), and bacterial disease.
-It is recommended to read up on the common tank diseases.
+As with most fish, this tetra can be prone to skin flukes, parasitic infestations (protozoa, worms, etc.), ichthyobodo infection, parasitic infestations (protozoa, worms, etc.), bacterial infections (general), and bacterial disease.
+Aquarists should read up on common tank diseases.
 Knowing the signs and catching and treating them early makes a huge difference.
-For information about freshwater fish diseases and illnesses, see Aquarium Fish Diseases and Treatments.
+For more information about freshwater fish diseases and illnesses, see Aquarium Fish Diseases and Treatments.

-The Glowlight Tetra is readily available and is moderately priced.
+The Glowlight Tetra is readily available and moderately priced.